Buy more, save more. Get up to $350 off.

 Higher-quality mattresses are usually more durable, and many people rightly assume that it’s worth paying a little more for a mattress that will last longer.
 That said, a high price doesn’t necessarily guarantee a good product, so it also pays to do your research before buying.

 Mattress companies are known to run such frequent promotions that it’s become a rarity to pay full price for a mattress.
-Moreover, the invention of bed-in-a-box shipping has drastically cut down overhead costs for mattress manufacturers.
+Moreover, the invention of mattress-in-a-box shipping has drastically cut down overhead costs for mattress manufacturers.
 These savings have been passed along to consumers.
 The result is that the mattress industry today is able to offer excellent value for money no matter what your budget.

 Natural latex mattresses are among the most expensive models due to their complex manufacturing process and the host of certifications they tend to carry.
 In addition to natural latex, the Zenhaven and the Botanical Bliss also contain organic cotton and wool, which further drive up the price.
 Despite their use of durable and sustainable materials, the Zenhaven and the Botanical Bliss have fairly reasonable price-points compared to other natural latex mattresses.